-There is some debate about whether the changes being discussed are best seen in terms as ‘suburbanisation’ or ‘decentralisation’.
-The former emphasises the destination locations.
-The term ‘suburban’ implies a particular built form and density, but also carries important connotations of class and lifestyle, most notably of safety and conformity, in contrast to the ‘dangerous’ or ‘degenerate’ inner cities (Kneebone and Berube 2013).
+The term ‘suburbanisation’ implies movement to areas with a particular built form and density, but it also carries important connotations of class and lifestyle, most notably of safety and conformity, in contrast to the ‘dangerous’ or ‘degenerate’ inner cities (Kneebone and Berube 2013).
 Suburbanisation therefore carries suggestions not just of loss or displacement, but also new opportunity.
-In most locations we lack clear definitions of the ‘suburb’.
-In the UK, Hunter (2014) uses a combination of housing type (low proportions of flats or terraced housing, to exclude inner urban locations) and density (above a minimum threshold, to exclude rural areas) as the basis of his analysis.
-Others have focussed on density alone (Cooke and Denton 2015, for example).
+In most locations, however, we lack clear definitions of the ‘suburb’.
+In the UK, Hunter (2014) uses a combination of housing type (low proportions of flats or terraced housing, to try to exclude inner urban locations) and density (above a minimum threshold, to exclude rural areas) as the basis of his analysis.
+Such an approach is open to a number of challenges over the selection of cut-off points.
+Others have focussed on density alone (Cooke and Denton 2015, for example), reducing suburbanisation to deconcentration.

-The term decentralisation places a greater focus on physical location and, in particular, distance from and accessibility to the urban centre.
+An alternative is to focus centrality or distance from the city centre.
+This places a greater focus on physical location and, in particular, distance from and accessibility to the urban core.
 It foregrounds to a greater extent concerns about loss of access to the centre and the opportunities which that might offer, most notably for employment.
-While the measurement of centrality appears simpler, the growing polycentricity of many urban areas means that movement away from the main centre does not always represent movement to lower density or more suburban settings.
-In the traditional monocentric city, there is a strong relationship between centrality and density, so the choice of measure may be relatively unimportant.
-Other urban forms may be polycentric, meaning identifying and calculating distance to centres is inherently problematic.
-Understanding the relationship between centrality and density for each city is therefore important, as is assessing changes in the spatial distribution in terms of both decentralisation and deconcentration.
+Identification of the central location from which to measure distance remains an issue although empirical testing in relation to measures of decentralisation suggests it has minimal impact (Kavanagh et al 2016).
+In the traditional monocentric city, there is a strong relationship between centrality and density, so the choice of measure may be relatively unimportant but the growing polycentricity of many urban areas means that movement away from the main centre does not always represent movement to more suburban settings.
+Capturing suburbanisation through a combination of decentralisation and deconcentration measures is therefore important, as is an understanding of the relationship between centrality and density for each city.

 A related measurement issue is how we define our cities.
 If the boundary is drawn too tightly, it will exclude many areas which function as suburbs of the central city.
 In the UK context at least, administrative boundaries are highly problematic in this regard due to the very variable basis on which these have emerged, with significant under-bounding in many cases; the contrast between the city authorities for Leeds and Manchester is particularly stark.
 Physical built-up areas are little better, particularly in contexts like the UK, where planning policies have sought to contain outward sprawl through Green Belts, pushing urban overspill into physically-separated but functionally-connected settlements.
 City-regions or travel-to-work areas (TTWAs) offer a better basis for analysis since they are constructed from commuting flow data that reflect functional urban/regional relationships.
 However, the inclusion of surrounding settlements again means that the relationships between centrality and density may be more complex.
 Indeed, some TTWAs in the UK are composed of two or more urban centres of similar size, forming polycentric urban regions.
-As before, the solution is to understand the relationships between centrality and density, and assess change on both dimensions but paying greater attention to deconcentration in more polycentric contexts.
+As before, the solution is to pay greater attention to deconcentration in more polycentric contexts.